AlessandroGaleazzi/S-C_2022_galeazzi/README.md

 The project can be downloaded from this repository and can be run from the command line.
 First of all, it is important to know the content of every file:

 - The file [requirements.txt](https://github.com/AlessandroGaleazzi/S-C_2022_galeazzi/blob/main/requirements.txt) contains a list of the dependencies needed by the project
 - In the folder [tests](https://github.com/AlessandroGaleazzi/S-C_2022_galeazzi/tree/main/tests), the user can find the file [test_simulation.py](https://github.com/AlessandroGaleazzi/S-C_2022_galeazzi/blob/main/tests/test_simulation.py), where the functions written in [simulation.py](https://github.com/AlessandroGaleazzi/S-C_2022_galeazzi/blob/main/functions/simulation.py) are tested.
-It is important to run the tests from this folder with the command ***"pytest test_simulation.py"***, since the tests rely on an the excel file that is stored in the same folder.
+It is important to run the tests from this folder with the command ***"pytest test_simulation.py"***, since the tests relies on a relative path from that folder.
 - The folders [data](https://github.com/AlessandroGaleazzi/S-C_2022_galeazzi/tree/main/data) and [plots](https://github.com/AlessandroGaleazzi/S-C_2022_galeazzi/tree/main/plots) contain the results of all the possible simulations (as .npy files) and plots (as .png files), respectively.
 - The folder [input](https://github.com/AlessandroGaleazzi/S-C_2022_galeazzi/tree/main/input) contains the input datasheets from which temperatures recordings can be used.